Sandhill Cranes Put Kearney Nebraska on the Map

 What town of 31,000 can support all this without rare desire and stewardship?

 Buffalo County’s two root institutions

-Town palpably confirmed my intuition of civic vigor, so that if you’re not already heading to Kearney for crane season or for the Huskerland State Wrestling Tournament, you want to get off I-80 at least for a day or two.
+The town palpably confirmed my intuition of civic vigor, so if you’re not already heading to Kearney for crane season or for the Huskerland State Wrestling Tournament, you want to get off I-80 at least for a day or two.